Rockport-Metropolitan-Development/Rockport-metropolitan-wiki/pages/gm_metro_ruralline-lore.md

 [Return to Homepage](/readme.md)<br>
 [Return to Maps selection page](/pages/maps-selection.md)

-In this page, you can read about ruralline's own Lore, This lore details more the line owns history while the Global-lore tells more about the whole Universe.
+In this page, you can read about ruralline's own lore.
+This lore details more about the line's own history, while the global lore tells more about the whole universe.
-This lore only tells about the LVP-side history due line was extended to rockport in 1996 so there is no reason to write detailed history of that stub.
+This lore only tells about the LVP-side history due line was extended to Rockport in 1996, so there is no reason to write a detailed history of that stub.

 ## 1900 - 1935  :
-First plans of a T23 tram line was planned to come from Lakeview central station all the way to the Today's Market Street station.<br>
-The whole 1900 - 1935 years were huge battle with landowners, This came to end in 1935 due shifting politics in the country.
+Market Street Line's (or Ruralline) history starts in the summer of 1900 with Lakeview town planning a tram network to better connect the small towns on the outskirts of the town.

+But in many small towns, citizens did not want a cityfolk coming to their towns and scarning the horses with sielent-moving metal boxes.
+Lakeview officials were in huge battles with landowners and town leaders about plans.
+This lasted until 1935, when the politics of the region had changed quickly.

-## 1935 - 1950 :
+## 1935 - 1950 (WW2) :
-Due war damages, shifting political parties, Region becoming Sovereign country.<br>
-Not lot of planning was made and most of lines were closed.
+The years from 1935 to 1950 were hard for the region due to changes in politics, war damage, and other shitstorms.

+During the last months of the war, the region became sovereign country called Kramasko and ever since has been a Western coutry middle of Soviet ocean. (read more about coutnry history in the Global-Lore)

+During the wartime most of Lakeview was bombed with Rockport over the river.
+Planning of tram network did go on but slowly.

 ## 1950 - 1960 :
-After country becoming sovereign, Lakeview metropolitan was closed by the city and new company Lakeview transport (LVP) was created.<br>
-**1955** saw LVP starting to revive old tram lines and converting some of the lines to Subway test lines, This saw plan of TR23 getting replanned and becoming M52.<br>
-Construction was meant to start in 1956 but political shitstorm was so huge that planning of the subway network was slow.<br>
-in 1958 subway stock deal with American's fell thru due gauge and power network issues.
-1960 saw LVP ordering subway stock from Russia due their compatibility with the subway Infrastructure from RPM.
+In the summer of 1952, Lakeview revisted the tram plan and decided to build a subway.
+This became much easier due to almost the whole downtown being bombed during the war.
+In January of 1953, City released its subway plan, with a lot of joy from citizens.
+The same time project did draw some doubts from Rockport, as Lakeview was a small city with a very small downtown.
+Rockport estimated that the whole 12-line plan would not span out.

+The city did show plans for new tram and bus networks at the same time.
+The whole subway network was planned as a semi-overground and was more of a testing network, as city officials did not have good ideas on the lineheading and style.
+Due to the Cold War in the summer, LVP had to abort the order of USA-made subway trains due to USSR blocking and forcing Kramasko to use mostly Eastern-block goods to stay sovereign.
+LVP placed an order for 24-waggons of D-type for Ruralline.
+Subway design was taken from RPM, as RPM was already building subways in USSR and its own mix style.

+In 1954, the final routing of the lines and station locations was decided.
+In January of 1995, building works for all 12 subway lines started, and at the same time, the tram and bus networks started to operate.
+Between 1955 and 1960, the easiest lines were first built, and Ruralline was left in the last category with 3 other lines.

+> - End of Rewritten part..
 ## 1960 - 1970 :
 1961 building on M52 started, alr in 1962 first section between Lakeview City Hall - Urban Park was open and in service, Tunnel section to Ravenholm & rocklake was finished in 1964, Tunnelling works were easy due soft rockbed of the region. <br>
 Line was opened to the service in 1965 with 8 three wagon sets of 81-702's.Due landowner issues Line did not open with depot.
 Tunnel tracks for future Rocklake depot were build.<br>